jakkn/nwn-devbase/README.md

 ## Background
-Neverwinter Nights is a RPG developed by BioWare and was released in 2001.
-In addition to the NWN game client, BioWare released a tool for creating custom game content, the Aurora Toolset, along with server hosting software.
-This enabled players to create and host their own worlds.
+Neverwinter Nights is a RPG developed by BioWare, released in 2001.
+In addition to the NWN game client, BioWare released a tool for creating game content - the Aurora Toolset - along with server hosting software.
+This enables anyone to create and host their own worlds.

-NWN was discontinued 7 years after release, with the final patch v1.69 released 9 July 2008.
+NWN was discontinued 7 years after release, with the final patch v1.69 released July 9th, 2008.
 Even though the game was discontinued by the developer, the community is still strong and due to the game's hackable nature new community content is continuously released.

 ## Feedback
 Feedback is greatly appreciated.
-If you have any thoughts, suggestions or ideas about how to improve the content of this project, please feel free to contact me, or even better; improve it and make a pull request.
+If you have any thoughts, suggestions or ideas about how to improve this project, please feel free to contact me, or even better; make a pull request.